MaheshS03/AI_Lab_2023-24/Ex.No8Medicaldiagnosis.md

 ### Result:
-Thus the simple medical diagnosis system was built sucessfully.
+Thus the simple medical diagnosis system was built successfully.